OpenSDN-io/docs/release/releases/R21.12/index.rst

 In this latest release security policy allows optional user-defined tags which enables you to define tag IDs along with tag names.
 You can also create a predefined tag type with user-defined tag value ID.

-Upgrade Tungsten Fabric Through Kubernetes and/or Red Hat OpenShift
+Upgrade OpenSDN Through Kubernetes and/or Red Hat OpenShift
 ------------------------------------------------------------------------

-Starting in Tungsten Fabric Release R21.12, you can update Tungsten Fabric through Kubernetes and/or Red Hat OpenShift.
-You can use this procedure to update Tungsten Fabric deployed by the Tungsten Fabric (TF) Operator.
+Starting in OpenSDN Release R21.12, you can update OpenSDN through Kubernetes and/or Red Hat OpenShift.
+You can use this procedure to update OpenSDN deployed by the OpenSDN Operator.

 For more information see: `OpenShift Operator Upgrade`_